 The physical postures, (âsanas) are practiced in order to strengthen the body and gain flexibility for muscles and joints.
-This allows the body to move with ease and grace and ultimately promotes optimal health.
-Breathing plays an integral part of the yoga process.
-Movement and breath then synchronise perfectly to create flow and to support the body when moving and changing between poses.
-These physical postures are designed to cleanse the internal organs of the body and flush out toxins.
-This in turn improves awareness, concentration and a reduction in stress levels and tension.
+This allows the body to move with more ease and grace and ultimately promotes optimal health.
+Breathing plays an integral part of the yoga process too.
+Movement and breath synchronise perfectly to create flow and to support the body when moving and changing between poses.
+The physical postures are designed to cleanse the internal organs of the body and flush out toxins.
+This in turn improves awareness, concentration and reduces stress levels and tension.

-Meditation is also an integral part of a yoga practice and reduces mental noise, it can be likened to physical exercise for the mind.
+Meditation is also an integral part of a yoga practice and reduces mental noise and can be likened to physical exercise for the mind.
 It purifies and cleanses the mind creating space and clarity so we can see things as they really are, not how we’d like them to be.

-Consider yoga a technique which can be used in daily life in order to restore balance, calm and peace.
+Consider yoga a technique which can be used in daily life to restore balance, calm and inner peace.

 I’m inflexible and uncoordinated, can I still practice yoga?

-Flexibility is a wonderful side effect of a regular yoga practice.
-People of any age, fitness level and size can do yoga and our classes cater for a range of experiences.
+Absolutely!
+Flexibility is a wonderful side effect of a regular yoga practice, but people of any age, fitness level and size can do yoga and classes cater for a range of experiences.
 If you can breathe, you can practice yoga.

-I am really unfit and haven’t exercised for a long time, plus I have an injury, will I be able to cope with a class?
+I’m really unfit and haven’t exercised for a while, plus I have an injury, can I still do a class?

 How often should I come to class?